NorESMhub/NorESM/doc/configurations/experiments.rst

     ./case.build

-Note!
-Make sure to make all modifications to user_nl_*, env_*.xml, SourceMods, before you build
+Make sure to include all modifications to user_nl_*, env_*.xml, SourceMods etc. before you build

-- Copy restart files to run directory
+- Copy restart files to run directory (if the case is a branch or a hybrid experiment)

 - Submit job::